 (a) Petitions for permits for encroaching on public streets or alleys from owners of abutting property or from property-owner associations must be submitted to the director of CIMS.
 Permits allowing encroachments on public streets, alleys or drainage easements may be administratively approved but are subject to approval of the underlying fee owner.
 If an encroachment is specifically addressed in another section of this chapter, the more specific section applies.
-Petitions must be accompanied by a non-refundable one-hundred dollar (\$100.00) processing fee.
+Petitions must be accompanied by a non-refundable one hundred dollar (\$100.00) processing fee.
 The director may process permit requests and may establish forms and procedures to carry out this section but all permits must be reviewed and approved by the director, or their designee, overseeing public rights of way if in a street or alley, or by the city floodplain administrator or their designee if in a drainage easement.
-Permits under this section may be issued by the director without specific council action to an owner of property abutting the right-of way to be encroached upon or to a property owners association seeking to improve nearby rights of way.
-Sidewalks are included in the eligible area for a permit provided that the sidewalk is within the area of a dedicated public street, alley or right of way.
+Permits under this section may be issued by the director without specific council action to an owner of property abutting the right of way to be encroached upon or to a property owners association seeking to improve nearby rights of way to be encroached upon or to a property owners association seeking to improve nearby rights of a dedicated public street, alley or right of way.

 (b) Encroachments eligible for permits under this section are not limited to structures primarily on private property abutting public streets or alleys, but also include irrigation systems, non-commercial signs and structures for such signs, and other independent installations otherwise meeting the requirements of this section.
-Permits for public conveniences and amenities in public streets and alleys may be granted only for (i) purposes permissible under Texas Transportation Code Sec.
+Permits may be granted only for (i) purposes permissible under Texas Transportation Code Sec.
 316 or any successor statute thereto; (ii) fire escapes or other safety features or (ii) balconies, awnings, or other interconnected walkways between buildings.
-Permits for public conveniences and amenities may not be issued unless the director finds that:
+Permits may not be issued unless the director finds that: